adejam/articles/javascript/arrays.md

 - Each content item inside an array is called an element.

-Another way to create an Array is using the `Array` keyword.
+Another way to create an Array is by using the `Array` keyword.

 ```js
 var courses = new Array('Computer science', 'biology', 'physics');